wp-plugins/woocommerce-beans/readme.txt

 = How can you modify the style? =
-There is a stylesheet in the folder assets/css/ that can be modify to match your website style.
+There is a stylesheet in the folder assets/css/ that can be modified to match your website style.

 == Screenshots ==